 Treatments on the App

-Considering that both devices are microcurrent, it’s surprising to me how different the treatments are.
+Considering that both devices are microcurrent, it’s surprising to me how different the treatment plans are.
 Each aesthetician has a completely different style for their tutorials.
+You can no longer use the NuFace without the device.
+Though the ZIIP app will allow you to use their app without the device, the waveforms will not be customized properly without the device.
+Both apps are very user friendly.

 NuFace App

 Carol Cole’s daughter and CEO of NuFace, Tera Peterson, walks us through each treatment through audio, however, a model is on the screen for each treatment.
 It’s not as personal, but just as effective.
-In fact, I found myself going back to my old NuFace app for variety even while using the ZIIP on the standard “lift” mode.
+In fact until this year, I found myself going back to my old NuFace app for variety even while using the ZIIP on the standard “lift” mode.

-There are 12 treatment walkthroughs you can do, however, they aren’t all for the same device.
-To complete all the treatments, you would need the Fix, the classic or Trinity+, the red light therapy attachment, and the eye and lip attachment.
-With just the classic model there are only 7 treatments you can do.
+There are many treatment walkthroughs you can do, however, they aren’t all for the same device.
+To complete all the treatments, you would need the Fix, Trinity+, the red light therapy attachment, and the eye and lip attachment.
+With just the Trinity+ model there are only 9 treatments you can do to stimulate facial muscles.

 ZIIP App

-Given the exclusivity of the nanocurrent with this device, the app seamlessly aligns with the ZIIP, leaving little room for compatibility with NuFace, except perhaps for a couple of treatments.
+Given the exclusivity of the nanocurrent with this device, the app seamlessly aligns with the ZIIP, leaving little room for compatibility with NuFace Trinity device, except perhaps for a couple of the full face treatments.
 This bears repeating: you can’t get these routines anywhere else because no other at-home tool on the market offers nanocurrent to lock in your results.
 You can read more about why nanocurrent is so special in my ZIIP Halo Review.

 In terms of style, the NuFace app exuded a medical aesthetic, positioning you as the professional administering the facial.
 In contrast, the ZIIP app beckoned for a cup of your favorite hot bevy and a fireplace, creating a cozy ambiance for your relaxing at-home facial experience.